 ABOUT & CONTACT

-In 2014, she was awarded an emerging excellence fund from Help Musicians UK (formerly known as Musicians Benevolent Fund) to work with the Bergersen String Quartet for the film's score.
-She was invited to Berlinale Talents (as part of Berlin Film Festival) as a 2015 sound studio participant which had led her to compose for documentaries such as ‘Hong Kong Roof Top Rebels’ for Al Jazeera Media Network in 2016.
+In 2014, she was awarded an emerging excellence fund by Help Musicians UK, which enabled her to work with the Bergersen String Quartet to score the short film “Siren".
+She was invited to Berlinale Talents (part of the Berlin Film Festival) as a 2015 sound studio participant, which led her to compose for documentaries such as "Hong Kong Roof Top Rebels" for Al Jazeera Media Network in 2016.

-In 2017, she scored for short film Missed Conceptions, which was screened at BFI Flare 2018, the biggest LGBTQ+ Film Festival in Europe.
-One of her latest works is the score to the upcoming feature documentary “69” which is about the oldest gay leather club in Europe directed by Rob Eagle, which premiered as part of Pride in London at Tate Britain in July 2018.
+In 2017, she scored the short film "Missed Conceptions", which was screened at BFI Flare 2018, the biggest LGBTQ+ Film Festival in Europe.
+One of her latest works is the soundtrack to “69” a feature documentary about the oldest gay leather club in Europe, directed by Rob Eagle, which premiered as part of Pride in London at Tate Britain in July 2018.

 Her extensive professional experience led to her acceptance on the University of Edinburgh’s MA in Composition for Screen.
 Victoria was also accepted in the 2018/2019 edition of BAFTA Crew and now BFI Network x BAFTA Crew 2019/2020.